blueripple/blueripple-research/br-2021-A/md/cpsStateRace/P1a.md

 (age, sex, education, local population density) of those voters.
 So we post stratify on NWNH voters in each state, with and without state/race interactions.

-It’s also interesting to look at turnout „gaps“: differences in the turnout rate between NWNH voters and WNH voters.
+It’s also interesting to look at turnout "gaps": differences in the turnout rate between NWNH voters and WNH voters.
 Rather than showing differences among states, these might highlight how policies and organizing within a state affect the NWNH population and WNH population differently.
-Clicking the link below will bring you some more information about those. click the link below for more detail about the demographics-only gap and the total gap.
+To save space here, we look at the gaps in a [separate note][note_link].

+## Three initial questions (and answers) about voter turnout and race

+Now we’re positioned to be able to answer three questions about each state’s NWNH turnout:

+1. How much worse (or better) was each state’s NWNH turnout in 2016 compared with what one would have expected?
+2. How did each state’s NWNH turnout change from 2012 to 2016?

+(1) Observed vs. expected NWNH turnout in 2016 by state:
+Below we look *only* at the “State NWNH Turnout Effect”, taking the difference of the estimated NWNH turnout in a state and subtracting the estimated NWNH turnout *based on the demographics alone*.
+PA is at the top with 4 point better-than-expected turnout of NWNH voters and AZ is at the bottom, with 5 point worse-than-expected turnout of NWNH voters.